Tournament: Group tournaments

 In a round-robin tournament, each competitor plays all the others an equal number of times.
 This is often seen as producing the most reliable rankings; however, it may require an unfeasibly large number of rounds for large numbers of competitors.
 A Swiss-system tournament attempts to determine a winner with a reduced number of rounds.
 Fixtures are scheduled one round at a time and depending on the results of the previous one, with competitors playing against those with a similar record in previous rounds of the tournament.
 This allows the top (and bottom) competitors to be determined more quickly than a round-robin, though the middle rankings are unreliable.

-For clarification, this means in hypothesis UEFA adopts a Swiss System for UEFA Champions League, the second matchday in the first stage (today's Groups Stage) would depend on the results of the first matchday of the same stage, the third matchday would depend on the results of both the first and the second matchday, and so on, in contrast to the predetermination of all Groups Stage fixtures upon the initial draw.

 Another tournament system that attempts to reduce the number of fixtures per competitor is the Pot System.
 Under that system, competitors are divided to different "pots" based on predetermined ranking and are drawn to play one rival from each pot, including their own pot.
-For example, in a 36-team World Cup, teams would be divided into 3 pots, with each team playing 3 matches - one against a Pot A team, one against Pot B team, and one against a team from Pot C. All teams are then placed in one general standing the defines qualification to the following stage.
+For example, in a 36-team tournament, teams could be divided into 3 pots, with each team playing 3 matches - one against a Pot A team, one against Pot B team, and one against a team from Pot C. All teams are then placed into one combined table that defines qualification to the following stage.
+This is the format currently used for the league phase of UEFA club competitions, with teams playing fixtures against eight opponents, two from each of four pots.
+This system is sometimes (incorrectly) called a 'Swiss system', but differs from a true Swiss system since all fixtures are drawn in advance, rather than round by round based on previous results.

 There may be other considerations besides reliability of rankings.
 In some professional team sports, weaker teams are given an easier slate of fixtures as a form of handicapping.
 Sometimes schedules are weighted in favour of local derbies or other traditional rivalries.
 For example, NFL teams play two games against each of the other three teams in their division, one game against six of the other twelve teams in their conference, and one game against five of the sixteen teams in the other conference.

 American sports are also unusual in providing fixtures between competitors who are, for ranking purposes, in different groups.
 Another, systematic, example of this was the 2006 Women's Rugby World Cup: each of the teams in Group A played each of the teams in Group B, with the groups ranked separately based on the results.
 (Groups C and D intertwined similarly.)
 An elaboration of this system is the Mitchell movement in duplicate bridge, discussed below, where north–south pairs play east–west pairs.